peteroupc/peteroupc.github.io/exporand.md

 The algorithm follows.

 1. (Samples the integer part of the random variate.)
 Generate a number that is 1 with probability 1/_x_ and 0 otherwise, repeatedly until a zero is generated this way.
 Set _k_ to the number of ones generated this way.
 (This is also known as a "geometric random variate", but this terminology is avoided because it has conflicting meanings in academic works.)
-    - If _x_ is a rational number and a power of 2, this step can be implemented by generating blocks of _b_ numbers that are each 1 or 0 with equal probability until a **non-zero** block of numbers is generated this way, then setting _k_ to the number of **all-zero** blocks of numbers generated this way.
+    - If _x_ is a rational number and a power of 2, this step can be implemented by generating blocks of _b_ numbers that are each 1 or 0 with equal probability until a **nonzero** block of numbers is generated this way, then setting _k_ to the number of **all-zero** blocks of numbers generated this way.
     - If _x_ is a uniform PSRN, this step is implemented as follows: Run the first subalgorithm (later in this section) repeatedly until a run returns 0.
 Set _k_ to the number of runs that returned 1 this way.
 2. (The rest of the algorithm samples the fractional part.)
 Create _f_, a uniform PSRN with a positive sign, an empty fractional part, and an integer part of 0.
 3. Create a _&mu;_ input coin that does the following: "Call **SampleGeometricBag** on _f_, then run the **algorithm for ln(1+_y_/_z_)** (given in "Bernoulli Factory Algorithms") with _y_/_z_ = 1/1.
 If both calls return 1, return 1.
 Otherwise, return 0."
 (This simulates the probability _&lambda;_ = _f_\*ln(2).)
 Then: